JOIN LOGIN JOIN

 New Ork Models for 11th Edition Are Looking Brutal and Cunning

-Updated on April 13, 2026, by Rob Baer with the reveal of the Ork Weirdboy.
+Updated on May 2, 2026, by Rob Baer with the full contents of the new Armageddon box set unboxed!

 Best of all, here are a few patterns that we expect GW to keep going.
 First, starter set minis are usually push-fit or ETB, which means easy-to-build kits designed to get new players building, painting, and playing fast.
 That’s good news for beginners, but it’s also great for veteran Ork players who just want more bodies, bosses, and options without turning every build into a full weekend project.

 Second, this doesn’t sound like a one-wave situation.
 Some of the new Ork models are arriving alongside Armageddon before the 11th edition lands, while others are expected to come in the big starter set itself.
-And even more ay hit this fall when traditionally the multipart versions of the Launch box models are released.
+And even more may hit this fall, when the multipart versions of the Launch box models are traditionally released.

 That gives the whole release a staggered rollout, which usually means Orks players will have multiple chances to grab what they want instead of trying to win one giant pre-order cage match.